-If you have not yet been through menopause, some treatments for vaginal cancer can cause early menopause.
-Your periods will stop and you may have symptoms such as hot flushes, insomnia, dry or itchy skin, mood swings, or loss of interest in sex (low libido).
+If you have not yet been through menopause, radiation therapy for vaginal cancer or having your ovaries removed can cause early menopause.
+Your periods will stop, and you may have symptoms such as hot flushes, insomnia, dry or itchy skin, mood swings, or loss of interest in sex (low libido).
 Loss of the hormone oestrogen at menopause may also cause bones to weaken and break more easily (osteoporosis).

 After menopause, you will not be able to become pregnant.
-If this is a concern for you, talk to your doctor before treatment begins.
+If this is a concern for you, talk to your doctor before starting radiation therapy.

 For more on this, see Fertility and cancer.